abdulsamisahil/Todo-list/README.md

 To run the project:

-Navigate to to root dir and run the command "npm start" in the current directory in a terminal.
+Navigate to the root dir and run the command "npm start" in the current directory in a terminal.

 Note: .env with the mongodb connection string must be available!